enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - isSelected variable is true if the id inside selectedConversation and conversation match.
 It will be used in the div to change its background color.

-- onClick handler is attached to the parent div to set the conversation in hte selectedConversation state.
+- onClick handler is attached to the parent div to set the conversation in the selectedConversation state.

 - profilePic inside conversation state is set as a source of image tag.

 - Username and emoji is set in the respective fields.

-- At last horizontal scroll bar i removed for the last item.
+- Finally, the horizontal scroll bar is removed for the last item.

 ### Message Container ui setup